sozu-proxy/sozu/doc/configure_cli.md

 ## Get metrics and statistics

-It will show global statistics about sozu, workers and applications metrics.
+It will show global statistics about sozu, workers and clusters metrics.

 ```bash
 sozu --config /etc/sozu/config.toml query metrics